walibens/ASE/FL/Walid_BENSABEUR_2021_12/1_Theorical_content/clean_code_calisthenics.md

 Challenge and commit yourself to write code so that it reads as documentation

 gradually improving names.
+If the method name is too long, this could mean it hase multiple responsibilities which is a violation to SRP

 #### 3. No duplication (DRY)
 DRY everything should be said once and only once